egorelik93/PLBlog/NewLang.md

 for this, but now we have need for something else.
 For any trait `T`, `X + /T` means that `T` is applied to the delimited continuation of `X`.

 ```
-fn await_request3(io: &mut IO) -> Request + /'static + /Move {
+fn await_request3(io: &mut IO) -> Request + /'static + /Transfer {
   let cont = return.get_out();
   ????(io, cont);
   return;
 }
 ```

+We can replace `/'static + /Transfer` with `/Move`.

-This is better - now we require that the continuation is static and can be moved.
+This is better - now we require that the continuation is static and can be transferred.
 Still, actually moving the continuation elsewhere requires heap allocation, and that's not great.
 We can somewhat reduce the problem if we insist on passing a pointer to the continuation instead.

 ```
 fn await_request3(io: &mut IO) -> &in ?
-Request + /'static + /Move {
+Request + /Move {
   let cont = return.get_out();
   ????(io, cont);
   return;